FAQ

 AS 4086.2:1997, Secondary batteries for use with standalone power systems, Part 2: Installation & maintenance, wind system.
 AS/NZS 3000:2007, Wiring Rules

 Solar PV panels on the roofs of homes and businesses generate clean electricity by converting the sunlight’s energy.
-The more energy in the sunlight received by the panel, the more electricity is being generated.

-Even in overcast conditions solar modules still generate electricity, eventhough less than on a really bright day.
+Even in overcast conditions solar modules still generate electricity, even though less than on a really bright day.
 In lay man terms – the brighter (not necessarily hotter) the sun (high irradiance) the better the electricity output generated.

-Please try LG solar calculator for your area to see how much electricity different sized solar systems generate.
 A number of factors can affect how much energy your solar system will generate.
 We have separated these into primary effects (the things that make a big difference) and secondary effects (the things that make a smaller difference).
 These include the following:

 Primary effects on generation